kilon/pylivecoding/README.md

 class MyClass(livecoding.LiveObject):
 ```
-If you dont want to subclass LiveObject then all you have to do is take a look at that close and try to add similar functionality to your class.
+If you dont want to subclass LiveObject then all you have to do is take a look at that class and try to add similar functionality to your class.
 Which means your class must have a class variable called ```instances``` and that each time an instance is created that instance is added to that variable.
+For example

 Thats all you have to do and you can code as you awlays code following whatever style you want.
 # Debugging live coding